99 Problems

 In the song, Jay-Z tells a story about dealing with rap critics, racial profiling from a police officer who wants to search his car, and an aggressor.
 The song reached number 30 on the Billboard Hot 100.

 Production

 The track was produced by Rick Rubin, his first hip hop production in many years.
-Rubin provided Jay-Z with a guitar riff and stripped-down beat that were once his trademarks.
-In creating the track Rubin used some classic 1980s sample staples such as "The Big Beat" by Billy Squier, "Long Red" by Mountain, and "Get Me Back On Time" by Wilson Pickett.
+Rubin provided Jay-Z with a guitar riff and stripped-down beat that were once Rubin's trademarks.
+In creating the track, Rubin used some classic 1980s sample staples such as "The Big Beat" by Billy Squier, "Long Red" by Mountain, and "Get Me Back On Time" by Wilson Pickett.
 Featuring the same Billy Squier drum beat sample, Dizzee Rascal released "Fix Up, Look Sharp" in August 2003 prior to The Black Albums release.